BaptisteContreras/OSV-Analyser/README.md

 # OsvAnalyzer

-A simple Python tool to analyse your deps file (for example composer.lock in a PHP application) and querying the awesome [OSV vuln database](https://osv.dev/) to check if one of you dependency is affected by a known vulnerability.
+A simple Python tool to analyse your deps file (for example composer.lock in a PHP application) and querying the awesome [OSV vuln database](https://osv.dev/) to check if one of your dependency is affected by a known vulnerability.

 ## Installation